waxkinetic/fabcloudkit/README.md

-The initial motivation for fabcloudkit was mostly cost and convenience: not wanting to invest in something like Chef or Puppet for managing small-ish projects, and at the same time wanting to automate machine provisioning, build and deployment of Python-based projects.
+The initial motivation for fabcloudkit was mostly cost and convenience: not wanting to invest in something like Chef or Puppet for managing small-ish projects, and at the same time wanting to automate machine provisioning, build and deployment of Python-based codebases.

 What does it do?
 ----------------